mdn/mdn-minimalist/styleguide/content/typography/_index.md

 ## The Typescale

 Desktop and tablet typescale is based on [major third typescale](https://type-scale.com/?size=16&scale=1.250&text=MDN%20Web%20Docs&font=Poppins&fontweight=400&bodyfont=body_font_default&bodyfontweight=400&lineheight=1.75&backgroundcolor=%23ffffff&fontcolor=%23000000&preview=false) with a base of 100% of base font size set by the user which is typically 16-18px.
-On mobile phones the typescale based is based on a [major second typescale](https://bit.ly/2VUrOJm) with a base of 100% as set by the user.
+On mobile phones the typescale is based on a [major second typescale](https://bit.ly/2VUrOJm) with a base of 100% as set by the user.

 ## ZillaSlab highlight